holochain/holochain-rust/doc/holochain_101/src/links/get_links.md

 `Timeout` : The timeout variable on the options specifies how long the query process should wait befor a response before it timesout
 `LinksStatusRequest` : This is a variable in which you can specify 3 modes, `All`,`Live`,`Delete`.
 This allows you to query the links based on crud_status in which `All` will return everything will `Live` will only return live links and `Delete` as such.
-`Headers`: boolean value which if set to true indicates that the link headers should also be returned.``` `Pagination`: The pagination type has two variables which are page size and page number.
-These describe the page size which divides the links into pages and the page number which describes the page that we want to get.
+`Headers`: boolean value which if set to true indicates that the link headers should also be returned.``` `Pagination`: The pagination type has two variaants which are `Size` and `Time` These variants allow the user to paginate based on size parameters or time based parameters with size pagination and time pagination respectively.
-'Sort Order' : Allows get_links to define which order `Ascending` or `Descending` the links should be returned in
+`Sort Order` : Allows get_links to define which order `Ascending` or `Descending` the links should be returned in

 # Link Results